 in connection with these Terms and Conditions and the Code of Conduct.

 Nothing in these Terms and Conditions limits or excludes liability that cannot, by law, be limited or excluded.

 The Applicant or Accredited Person indemnifies and will keep indemnified the CEC, its employees, officers and agents against any and all loss, cost, damage, claim, liability or expense (including any professional costs on a client paying basis) whether in law, tort, contract or otherwise, which any of them may suffer or incur in connection with:

-(b) any negligent or unlawful act or omission or wilful misconduct on the part of the Applicant or Accredited Person in connection with these Terms and Conditions;
+b. any negligent or unlawful act or omission or willful misconduct on the part of the Applicant or Accredited Person in connection with these Terms and Conditions;

 11. Incorrect information